Interoperability & Network

 Environment Variables

-The DSH Portal can be configured through environment variables, including:
+Kadeck can be configured through environment variables, including:

 - Web server ports and binding addresses